 That resulted in about 5 dozen pretty good sized cookies.
 I baked them for 9 minutes and that resulted in soft and delicious cookies.

-These cookies are best stored in an airtight container at room temperature.
+As with most cookies, these chocolate sour cream cookies are best stored in an airtight container at room temperature.
 The only exception would be if you used a frosting that needs refrigerated.

 If you are storing the cookies without frosting, add a slice of sandwich bread to the container to help keep them soft for longer.
 Using buttercream will also help keep them softer for an extra couple of days.